ImKKingshuk/RootShield/README.md

 ## Acknowledgments

-**RootShield: The Ultimate Shield for Rooted Android Devices** is developed for educational and research purposes.
+**RootShield : The Ultimate Shield for Rooted Android Devices** is developed for educational and research purposes.
 It is intended to help users and developers secure their devices in a responsible manner.
 The developer of this tool, @ImKKingshuk, is not liable for any misuse.
 Contributions are welcome through issue reporting and pull requests!

 ### 😊 Stay Secure with RootShield! 😊